 Anchortex Corporation provides a variety of base layer undergarments to meet specific needs for flame resistance, moisture wicking, heat retention, and other military specifications as the situation demands.
 Our undergarments are used to supply reserves and recruits in training as well as personnel on active duty on base and in forward deployment zones.
 These major brand base layer items are often used as commercial substitutes for ECWCS level 1 and ECWCS level 2 garments.
-Contact a sales representative for base supply orders to ensure best pricing and delivery estimates.

 The Extended Climate Warfighter Clothing System, or Gen III ECWCS, is protective clothing created in the 1980s as an exclusively cold weather system by the United States Army Natick Soldier Research, Development and Engineering Center, Natick, Massachusetts, but has been radically redesigned to cover a broad range of combat climates.
 The first generation ECWCS (Extended Cold Weather Clothing System) consisted of parka and trousers plus 20 other individual clothing, handwear, headwear and footwear items which are used in various combinations to meet the cold weather environmental requirements of the US military (and others).
 Now, the third generation, or Gen III ECWCS, has been developed to maintain adequate environmental protection in temperatures ranging between +40 and −60 Fahrenheit (+4° and -51° Celsius).